| Title: | Calculate Distance Measures for DataFrames |

 plot |

-Logical, if TRUE, a plot of Jaccard distances matrix is displayed. |
+Logical, if TRUE, a plot or plots (two or more) of the Jaccard distances matrix or matrices about factors (two or more) are displayed. |

 plot_title |

-The title to be used for the plot if plot is TRUE. |
+If plot is TRUE, the title to be used for plot or plots about factors.
+The default value is TRUE. |

 dataset |